UK Govt Ad Campaign Claims Buying Coffeem Socialising 'Costs Lives'

 — UK Prime Minister (@10DowningStreet) January 14, 2021

-Both images are tinted with red and yellow to affect warning or hazard — i.e., create fear — with a government source telling The Times on Friday that the purpose is to spread the government’s message to “follow the rules by covering your face, washing your hands and making space”.
+Both images are tinted with red and yellow to affect warning or hazard — i.e., create fear — with a government source telling the Times on Friday that the purpose is to spread the government’s message to “follow the rules by covering your face, washing your hands and making space.”

 The focus on Britons buying coffees or seeing friends came a week after media attention was drawn to the case of two women who were surrounded by police after pulling up at a nature reserve, read their rights, and fined £200 for breaching coronavirus regulations.

-The two women allegedly had not followed the spirit of “local” exercise by travelling a mere five miles to a beauty spot for some fresh air, with officers telling them that their coffees they were carrying were also not allowed because it constituted a “picnic”.
+The two women allegedly had not followed the spirit of “local” exercise by travelling a mere five miles to a beauty spot for some fresh air, with officers telling them that their coffees they were carrying were also not allowed because it constituted a “picnic.”

-Health Secretary Matt Hancock enthusiastically backed Derbyshire Police for fining the women, claiming that officers were doing “an absolutely brilliant job”.
+Health Secretary Matt Hancock enthusiastically backed Derbyshire Police for fining the women, claiming that officers were doing “an absolutely brilliant job.”

-“I am absolutely going to back the police,” he said, alleging that “every” alleged “flex” of the strict rules “can be fatal”.
-The remarks proved an embarrassment for the government when days later, the force apologised to the two women and rescinded the fines.
+“I am absolutely going to back the police,” he said, alleging that “every” alleged “flex” of the strict rules “can be fatal.”
+The remarks proved an embarrassment for the government when days later, the force apologised to the two women and rescinded the fines:

 Deputy Chief Medical Officer Predicts Brits ‘Choosing’ to Mask Forever, Regular Vaccines https://t.co/4igWlUhLdt